CSbyGB/pentips/thick-client/thick-client.md

 - `netstat -ano | findstr LISTENING`
 - For more command refer to network enumeration [here](https://csbygb.gitbook.io/pentips/windows/powershell-cmd#network-enumeration) and play around

-## Tips on specific exploits

-### DLL Hijacking

-DLL hijacking, in essence, involves a method of elevating privileges where a harmful DLL is placed within the trusted application's directory.
-Subsequently, this deceptive DLL loads alongside genuine DLLs when the application is executed, potentially serving as a means to establish a reverse shell, attain persistence, or accomplish command execution.

 #### Tools for DLL Hijacking